ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Experiments

-\paragraph{User Study \uppercase\expandafter{\romannumeral1}} In the content-aware image generation survey, TI and DreamBooth were used as the baseline methods.
-The objective of the personalization task, which was to generate a new image with the same concept as the reference image while also matching the provided text condition, was introduced to the participants.
-For each question, the participants were shown a reference image and a text condition (e.g., ``\textit{a photo of the same cat wearing sunglasses}'') and asked to choose the option that best matched the task objective from three randomly ordered options, each corresponding to a method. $\sysname$ received $51.97\%$ of the preferences, while TI acquired $10.30\%$, and DreamBooth obtained $37.72\%$.
-Thus, \sysname exhibited better performance in human preference when compared to the two baseline methods.
+The same 12 concepts in quantitative evaluation, each with two different prompts are used.
+The objective of the personalization task, which is to generate a new image with the same concept as the reference image while also matching the provided text condition, is introduced to the participants.
+For each question, the participants are shown a reference image and a text condition (e.g., ``{a photo of the same cat wearing sunglasses}'') and are asked to choose the option that best matches the task objective from three randomly ordered options, each corresponding to a method. $\sysname$ receives $51.97\%$ \reviseagain{(CGCV $52.14\%$, Others $51.67\%$)} of the preferences, while TI acquires $10.30\%$ \reviseagain{(CGCV $9.76\%$, Others $11.25\%$)}, and DreamBooth obtains $37.72\%$ \reviseagain{(CGCV $38.09\%$, Others $37.08\%$)}.
+Thus, \sysname exhibits better performance in human preference when compared to the two baseline methods.

-\paragraph{User Study \uppercase\expandafter{\romannumeral2}} In the material-aware image generation survey, DreamBooth was used as the baseline method, and the participants were introduced that the objective of the task was to generate a new image composed of materials from the reference image while matching the provided text conditions.
-For each question, the participants were shown reference images and corresponding text conditions (e.g., ``\textit{a snail made of the material in this image}'') and asked to select one of two options that best match the task objective. $\sysname$ received $66.36\%$'s preference and DreamBooth obtained $33.64\%$.
+\paragraph{User Study \uppercase\expandafter{\romannumeral2}} In the material-aware image generation survey, DreamBooth is used as the baseline method, and the participants are introduced that the objective of the task is to generate a new image composed of materials from the reference image while matching the provided text conditions.

+Eight material references with three results each are used.
+For each question, the participants are shown reference images and corresponding text conditions (e.g., ``{a snail made of the material in this image}'') and are asked to select one of two options that best matches the task objective. $\sysname$ receives $66.36\%$'s preference \reviseagain{(CGCV $68.57\%$, Others $62.50\%$)} and DreamBooth obtains $33.64\%$ \reviseagain{(CGCV $31.42\%$, Others $37.50\%$)}.